eversinc33/MogVMP/README.md

 ### Shoutouts

 * [Ryan Weil](https://ryan-weil.github.io/), who happened to work on a similar project, for great discussions
-* phage, for motivation, telling me VMP 3.5 was an easy target
+* [Kyle Elliott](https://github.com/kyle-elliott-tob), for motivation, telling me VMP 3.5 was an easy target
 * bakki, for giving the project its name:

 <p align="center">